chihhaolin/Python/Principles_of_Computing/2048/README.md

 must remain unchanged, but you may add any additional functions, methods, or other code that you need to.

-### result
+### Result
 This is my final version of [.py file](http://www.codeskulptor.org/#user40_wGJcrYILwL_7.py).
 It can be executed on the website by click the upper-left triangular button.